Premiership of Doug Ford: Trump tariffs

 In January 2025, Ford began to state that he would need a "clear mandate" from voters to respond to the tariffs on Canadian imports to the United States threatened by new President Donald Trump, calling the 2025 Ontario general election.
 Ford was caught on video saying that on the day of the 2024 U.S. presidential election he was "100% happy" that Trump won, until Trump threatened tariffs on Canada.
 During the election campaign, his party promised to invest $10 billion in cash-flow support for Ontario employers, $3 billion in payroll tax and premium relief, $120 million to support approximately 18,000 bars and restaurants, $40 million for a new Trade-Impacted Communities Program, $300 million to expand the Ontario Made Manufacturing Investment Tax Credit, and $600 million for the Invest Ontario Fund.
-Ford also advised the new PM, Mark Carney, on strategies to mitigate the trade war, and appeared on multiple American news shows.
-In October 2025, Ford launched an ad compaign in the United States criticizing the tariffs.
+Ford also advised the new Prime Minister, Mark Carney, on strategies to mitigate the trade war, and appeared on multiple American news shows.
+After being re-elected to a third term in 2025, the government passed The Protect Ontario Through Free Trade Within Canada Act, 2025, which removed internal barriers to trade in goods, among other changes.
+In October 2025, Ford launched an ad campaign in the United States criticizing the tariffs.
 The ad featured a clip of Ronald Reagan from 1987 warning against the economic impact of trade wars.